Noilly Prat: Cocktails

 Noilly Prat is often used in cocktails, the most common and well-known of which is probably the martini, consisting of one part Noilly Prat to one or more parts gin or vodka, with a dash of orange bitters, twist of lemon, or olive garnish.
 Over the years, the American preference for "extra dry" martinis led to the switch from gin to vodka, and to drastically reducing the flavour and quantity of the vermouth employed.
 However, in 2009, the extra-dry Noilly recipe exported to the USA was replaced by the original dry formula used worldwide.
 The change in recipe was accompanied by a change in the bottle's design.
 Some recipes substituted a vermouth from Dolin instead of Noilly Prat for making martinis, which is said to be "every bit as good as, although not by any means identical to, the old Noilly".

 The Algonquin cocktail is named for the Algonquin Hotel, which is composed of rye whiskey, Noilly Prat and pineapple juice.

 Cooking with Noilly Prat

 Noilly Prat is widely used in cooking, and extensively used for sauces, especially to accompany fish.
 In his BBC TV series French Odyssey, Rick Stein described Noilly Prat as a "true flavour from the Languedoc" and said, "I've done lots of experiments with white wines for fish sauces and I've come to the conclusion that Noilly Prat is the best.
 The Provençal herbs and spices used to flavour Noilly Prat seem to add flavour to the reduction."

 Visits

 The Noilly Prat cellars are open to the public from March to November, for a small charge.
 Tours explain the production process, and end with a tasting of the vermouths and cocktails made with them.
-Noilly Prat attracts more than 80,000 tourists every year.
+Noilly Prat attracts more than 80,000 visitors every year.